When to Harvest Tomatoes

 Overall, maintaining a consistent temperature is key to successful tomato ripening.

-Fluctuations can lead to problems such as catfacing, splitting, or blossom end rot.
 Monitoring and, when necessary, adjusting your garden's temperature will result in healthier plants and a more abundant, flavorful harvest.

-In conclusion, temperature significantly influences the tomato ripening process.
+To sum up, temperature significantly influences the tomato ripening process.

 By understanding its role, you can strategically harvest your tomatoes to ensure the best flavor and texture, even when weather conditions are not ideal.